-REPORT OF THE AUDIT COMMITTEE
+REPORT OF THE AUDIT AND RISK COMMITTEE

-Role of the Audit Committee
+Role of the Audit and Risk Committee

-The AIC Code of Corporate Governance (the "Code") recommends that Boards should establish audit committees consisting of at least three, or in the case of smaller companies, two independent non-executive directors.
-The Board is required to satisfy itself that at least one member of the audit committee has recent and relevant financial experience.
-The main role and responsibilities of the audit committee should be set out in written terms of reference covering certain matters described in the Code.
+The AIC Code of Corporate Governance (the "Code") recommends that boards should establish audit committees consisting of at least three, or in the case of smaller companies, two independent non-executive directors.
+The Board is required to satisfy itself that at least one member of the audit and risk committee has recent and relevant financial experience.
+The main role and responsibilities of the audit and risk committee should be set out in written terms of reference covering certain matters described in the Code.
 The Company complies with the Code.

-The Audit Committee meets formally at least twice a year for the purpose, amongst other things, of considering the appointment, independence and objectivity, and remuneration of the auditor and to review the annual accounts and half-yearly financial report.
-The Audit Committee also reviews the Company's internal financial controls and its internal control and risk management systems.
+The Audit and Risk Committee meets formally at least twice a year for the purpose, amongst other things, of considering the appointment, independence and objectivity, and remuneration of the auditor and to review the annual accounts and half-yearly financial report.
+The Audit and Risk Committee also reviews the Company's internal financial controls and its internal control and risk management systems.
 Where non-audit services are provided by the auditor, full consideration of the financial and other implications on the independence of the auditor arising from any such engagement are considered before proceeding.
-No non-audit work was performed during the year ended 31 October 2017 but has performed non-audit work since the year end.
-The Audit Committee has considered the non-audit reporting accountant work performed by the auditor post the year end and does not consider that this compromises its independence.